ShuguangSun/find-dupes-dired/README.md

 # find-dupes-dired

-Find dupes and handle them in dired-mode.
+Find dupes using external command (fdupes/jdupes) and handle them in dired-mode.

 ## Installation